oliviazha/oliviazha/README.md

-### Hi there 👋
+### Hi!
+I'm Olivia 🌞

-I'm Olivia, a junior at Penn studying marketing and operations management!
+I'm currently a rising senior at Penn studying marketing and operations management and minoring in computer science!